auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 - The `com.auth0.android.request.AuthorizableRequest` class has been removed.
 You can achieve the same result using `addHeader("Authorization", "Bearer {TOKEN_VALUE}")`.
 - The `com.auth0.android.authentication.request.TokenRequest` class has been removed.
 The ability to set a Code Verifier, and any request headers and parameters has been moved to the `com.auth0.android.request.Request` interface.
 - The `com.auth0.android.authentication.request.DatabaseConnectionRequest` class has been removed.
 The ability to set any request headers and parameters has been moved to the `com.auth0.android.request.Request` interface.
+- The `com.auth0.android.provider.VoidCallback` class has been removed.
+The ability to use a callback that doesn't take an argument can be replaced with `Callback<Void, AuthenticationException>`.

 ### Constants removed